 IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 Pharmaceutical Benefits Schedule (PBS) " Instigate a defined timeframe for regular review of the palliative care medicines schedule of the PBS. " Three yearly schedule reviews of the palliative care medicines schedule of the PBS.
-Workforce MEDICINES " Funding for real-time prescription monitoring to support the workforce in evidence-based use of opioids (as currently done under the Safe Scripts program used in Victoria). " Specialised training in evidence-based use of opioids for the palliative care workforce aligned with the updated evidence-based cancer pain and palliative care guidelines. " Residential aged care workforce receive training in medication management and reviews, particularly registered nurses.
+Workforce NES " Funding for real-time prescription monitoring to support the workforce in evidence-based use of opioids (as currently done under the Safe Scripts program used in Victoria).
+MEDICINES " Specialised training in evidence-based use of opioids for the palliative care workforce aligned with the updated evidence-based cancer pain and palliative care guidelines. " 2023 -Implementation of the planned introduction of on-site pharmacists in residential aged care homes in response to the Royal Commission into Aged Care Quality and Safety, Recommendation 38.
 Communication Campaigns " Communications campaign to educate primary care health professionals about appropriate prescribing of opioids for people receiving palliative care.